 The Merseyrail isn’t a separate metro system, so an option is to book a ticket to James Street or the other stations, that’s valid from the station where you will be commencing your journey to central Liverpool.

-Escalators link the Merseyrail part of Lime Street to the main concourse and there is also an elevator, on the main concourse you’ll find it between the WH Smith and Boots stores.
+Escalators link the Merseyrail part of Lime Street to the main concourse and there is also an elevator, on the main concourse - you’ll find it on the opposite side of the concourse to the line of ticket gates which give access to platforms 1 to 5.

 This second version of ShowMeTheJourney is exciting and new, so we are genuinely thrilled that you are here and reading this, but we also need your help.